kjahan/lda/README.md

 Kazem Jahanbakhsh

 ## How to build/run LDA project?
 LDA is a Maven project.
-If you use Eclipse with Maven plugin, you basically need to import the LDA as a Maven project and build it from there.
+If you use Eclipse with Maven plugin, you need to import LDA as a Maven project and build it from there.

-For more information on how to import a Maven project check the steps posted as the last answer on this thread:
+For more information on how to import a Maven project check the last answer on this thread:

 http://stackoverflow.com/questions/2061094/importing-maven-project-into-eclipse